 Whether you are a story teller or not, when it comes to the question of “tell me about yourself,” it is one story that you can’t miss.
 Who else would be in a better position to talk about your own story?

 But as many of you have experienced, this question is not as simple as it seems.
-Manifested in real world interviews, applications, or other conversations, this question can trip us if not prepared.
-Articulating the story, besides its delivery (which is important), requires it be organized, logical, and engaging.
+Manifested in real world interviews, applications, or other conversations, this question can trip people up if unprepared.
+Therefore, articulating the story, besides its delivery (which is important), requires it be organized, logical, and engaging.

 Organized – your story evolves around your life, or part of your life that is suited for the circumstance.
 Getting organized means first layout a timeline of your life or lifeline as some would call it.
 The lifeline captures your major events and milestones from birth to now.
 Next, select the relevant pieces to tailor to the situation at hand.
 Operative word is “relevant.”
 Which will be easier after you had constructed your lifeline in writing.